yzhang31-page/yzhang31-page.github.io/about.md

 titles: About
 ---
 ## Welcome to My Page!
-Position:
+Positions:
-Associate Professor (non-tenured) at Institute Economic and Social Research (IESR) , Jinan University.
+- Oct.2024-present Associate Professor (non-tenured) at Institute Economic and Social Research (IESR) , Jinan University
+- Oct.2018-Sep.2023 Assistant Professor at at Institute Economic and Social Research (IESR) , Jinan University

 Fields of interests:
 - **Theoretical Econometrics**, with particular interests on **Incomplete Economic Models**.